 I’ve always wondered why everything in our industry, particularly in the processing, was required to be food grade Stainless Steel; yet none of the filter presses were being built to those standards.
 A long time ago a representative of one of the major equipment manufacturers told me, “It’s too expensive to build filter presses out of stainless steel”… That’s always bothered me.

-Over the past year and a half Smoky Lake Maple Products has been exerting great effort into the development of the best filter press in the maple industry.
+Smoky Lake Maple Products has exerted great effort into the development of the best filter press in the maple industry.
 We’ve succeeded.
-We’ll be offering it for a cost comparable to the aluminum and plastic units currently on the market.
-We’re very proud of it.
+And we are offering it for a cost comparable to the aluminum and plastic units currently on the market.
+We’re very proud of this achievement.

 Every unit is built to be expandable.
 A hobby producer can start with either the small platform or the large platform and chose the optional Hand Operated Plastic pump and load as little as 6 filters at a time.
 As this hobby producer grows they can expand the unit in increments of 4 filters to a total of 10 on the Small Platform or 20 on the Large Platform.
 That producer can chose to upgrade to the Stainless Steel Air Diaphragm pump at any time, all mounts and connections are in place and ready for such an eventuality.
 This system is meant to last a lifetime of syrup production, growing with the producer as they expand their crop.

 Each window plate will hold 3 – 1/4 cup of DE.

 Finally it’s literally impossible to put any of the plates in backwards, thanks to the foresight taken to offset the hangers on every piece.
 Most experienced producers know how frustrating it is when they accidentally put only one plate in backwards, not going to happen with the new filter press from Smoky Lake Maple Products.